xleonzhao/ccnp-encor/23-SD-Access-WAN.md

 ## Cisco SD-WAN

 * cloud-delivered overlay
+* benefits
+  * Centralize device configuration and network management.
+  * Lower costs and reduce risks with simple WAN automation and orchestration.
+  * Extend their enterprise networks (such as branch or on-premises) seamlessly into the public cloud.
+  * Provide optimal user experience for SaaS applications.
+  * Enhance application visibility and use that visibility to improve performance with intelligent path control to meet SLAs for business-critical and real-time applications.
+    * Application-Aware routing (AAR)
+    * QoE
+  * Leverage a transport-independent WAN for lower cost and higher diversity.
+    *  Internet, MPLS, 3G/4G LTE, satellite, or dedicated circuits.
+  * Provide end-to-end WAN traffic segmentation and encryption for protecting critical enterprise compute resources
+* limitation
+  * complexity
+  * interoperability

 ![](img/2024-11-22-14-54-07.png)

 * components
   * SD-WAN edge devices
     * physical or virtual devices forward traffic across transports (that is, WAN circuits/media) between locations.
-  * vManage Network Management System (NMS)
-    * SD-WAN controller provides GUI for managing and monitoring the SD-WAN solution.
-  * vSmart controller
+  * vSmart controller (now Cisco Catalyst SD-WAN Controller)
     * SD-WAN controller advertises routes and data policies to edge devices.
-  * vBond orchestrator
+  * vBond orchestrator (now Cisco Catalyst SD-WAN Validator/Orchestrator)
     * SD-WAN controller authenticates and orchestrates connectivity between edge devices, vManage, and vSmart controllers.
+  * vManage Network Management System (now Cisco Catalyst SD-WAN Manager)
+    * SD-WAN controller provides GUI for managing and monitoring the SD-WAN solution.
-  * vAnalytics
+  * vAnalytics (now Cisco Catalyst SD-WAN Analytics)
     * optional analytics and assurance service.
 * controllers can be device or VM

+> These changes are effective from Cisco IOS XE SD-WAN Release 17.12.1a and Cisco Catalyst SD-WAN Release 20.12.1
+> The prefix "v" referred to the original Viptela product line

 ### vBond Orchestrator

 * a virtualized vEdge device
 * known by dns name
+  * requires a public IP address so SD-WAN devices can connect to it
 * components
   * Authentication
     * authenticating every devices using certificates and RSA cryptography.